Thoth: History

 In the Papyrus of Ani copy of the Egyptian Book of the Dead the scribe proclaims "I am thy writing palette, O Thoth, and I have brought unto thee thine ink-jar.
 I am not of those who work iniquity in their secret places; let not evil happen unto me."
 Plate XXIX Chapter CLXXV (Budge) of the Book of the Dead is the oldest tradition said to be the work of Thoth himself.

 There was also an Egyptian pharaoh of the Sixteenth dynasty named Djehuty (Thoth) after him, and who reigned for three years.

-Plato mentions Thoth in his dialogue, Phaedrus.
+Plato mentions Thoth (as Θεὺθ, "Theuth") in his dialogue Phaedrus.
 He uses the myth of Thoth to demonstrate that writing leads to laziness and forgetfulness.
 In the story, Thoth remarks to King Thamus of Egypt that writing is a wonderful substitute for memory.
 Thamus remarks that it is a remedy for reminding, not remembering, with the appearance but not the reality of wisdom.
 Future generations will hear much without being properly taught and will appear wise but not be so.

 Artapanus of Alexandria, an Egyptian Jew who lived in the third or second century BC, euhemerized Thoth-Hermes as a historical human being and claimed he was the same person as Moses, based primarily on their shared roles as authors of texts and creators of laws.
 Artapanus's biography of Moses conflates traditions about Moses and Thoth and invents many details.
 Many later authors, from late antiquity to the Renaissance, either identified Hermes Trismegistus with Moses or regarded them as contemporaries who expounded similar beliefs.

 Archaeology

-Egypt’s Minister of Tourism and Antiquities announced the discovery of the collective graves of senior officials and high clergies of the god Thoth in Tuna el-Gebel in Minya in January 2020.
+Egypt's Minister of Tourism and Antiquities announced the discovery of the collective graves of senior officials and high clergies of the god Thoth in Tuna el-Gebel in Minya in January 2020.
 An archaeological mission headed by Mostafa Waziri reported that 20 sarcophagi and coffins of various shapes and sizes, including five anthropoid sarcophagi made of limestone and carved with hieroglyphic texts, as well as 16 tombs and five well-preserved wooden coffins were unearthed by their team.